What Does Yoga Do to Your Body?

 Yoga also has shown considerable improvement in patients with asthma and other respiratory diseases.
 Yogic practices may improve lung function and prevent severe cardio-respiratory complications in the future.

-The benefits of practicing yoga are endless.
-It promotes your holistic wellbeing, and can go a long way to ensure physical as well as mental fitness.
+The benefits of practicing full body yoga workouts are endless.
+These exercises promote your holistic wellbeing, and can go a long way to ensure physical as well as mental fitness.
 So, get started today!

 1. Yoga for pain relief.
 Harvard Health Publishing.
 2015; published online Apr. https://www.health.harvard.edu/alternative-and-complementary-medicine/yoga-for-pain-relief (accessed Feb 18, 2021).